-- 1 Greet the patient warmly upon arrival in the pre-op area. - Use a standardized protocol to verify the patient's identity using two unique identifiers, such as full name and date of birth. - 3 Conduct a comprehensive pre-op assessment, including reviewing the patient's medical history, allergies, vital signs, and current medications. - 4 Ensure that the patient's consent forms are signed and accurate and that appropriate transportation arrangements have been made for their journey home. - 5 Confirm with the patients who their designated contact person is and that they have the patient's consent to share updates and discuss the extent of information that can be shared. - 6 Inform the family or friends of the anticipated timing for the next update.
-This could be based on the estimated duration of the surgery or other relevant milestones.
+- 01 Greet the patient warmly upon arrival in the pre-op area. - Use a standardized protocol to verify the patient's identity using two unique identifiers, such as full name and date of birth. - O3 Conduct a comprehensive pre-op assessment, including reviewing the patient's medical history, allergies, vital signs, and current medications.

+Ensure that the patient's consent forms are signed and accurate and that appropriate transportation arrangements have been made for their journey home.

+Confirm with the patient who their designated contact person is and that they have the patient consent to share updates and discuss the extent of information that can be shared.

+Inform the family or friends of the anticipated timing for the next update.
+Thiscould be based on the estimated duration of the surgery or other relevant milestones.

-- 7 Complete any necessary pre-operative in-house lab tests and medications that were ordered.
-Administer prophylactic antibiotics any start IV. - B The anesthesiologist meets with the patient to discuss anesthesia options, address concerns, and gather information about the patient's anesthesia history. - Once the patient is fully prepared and all necessary assessments are complete, have the anesthesiologist or OR circulator accompany the patient to the operating room.
+- 07 Complete any necessary pre-operative in-house lab tests and medications that were ordered.
+Administer prophylactic antibiotics any start IV. - 08 The anesthesiologist meets with the patient to discuss anesthesia options, address concerns, and gather information about the patient's anesthesia history.

+Once the patient is fully prepared and all necessary assessments are complete, have the anesthesiologist or OR circulator accompany the patient to the operating room.

-- 1 Pre-op waiting time
+- 01 Pre-op waiting time

-- Cancellation rate in pre-op on day of surgery
+- 02 Cancellation rate in pre-op on day of surgery

-- # of IV attempts
+- 03 # of IV attempts